Lines of flight: Experimental Dance in Philadelphia, 1968-2000; the first chapter of a biased history

 1980s – Group Motion’s Dual structure – performing company and community workshops

 Meanwhile, throughout the 1980s, Group Motion settled into its dual structure: a performing and touring company of professional dancers and the ongoing Friday Night Workshop open to the community.
-In 1989, Brigitta Herrmann left to form her own company, Ausdruckstanz Dance Theater, which was even more intentionally tied to the Mary Wigman principles.
+In 1989, Brigitta Herrmann formed her own company, Ausdruckstanz Dance Theater, which was even more intentionally tied to the Mary Wigman principles.
 In the late 90s, Herrmann pursued a graduate degree in dance therapy at Naropa University, while the company continued under the sole leadership of Manfred Fischbeck for a time.
 When Herrmann returned to Philadelphia, her research into somatics and holistic health contributed to framing the Group Motion Workshop as a healing modality.
 The organization continued under both directors until Fischbeck’s passing in 2021.
 Herrmann continues on as Group Motion’s sole artistic director today, performing her own solo work, leading the Group Motion Workshop, and training a new generation of facilitators to carry the work forward.
 She is 86 years old.

 1990s – Rennie Harris and street dance: affect that is Africanist and experimental